Asante Kotoko S.C.: Tragedy

 The Accra Sport Stadium disaster occurred at the Ohene Djan Stadium, Accra, Ghana on 9 May 2001.
-Ghana's most successful football teams played that day: the Accra Hearts of Oak (The Phobians) Sporting Club and the Asante Kotoko.
-Accra had two late goals, and a referee would call 2–1 Accra, resulting in disappointed Kotoko fans throwing plastic seats and bottles onto the pitch.
+Ghana's most successful football teams played that day: the Accra Hearts of Oak Sporting Club and the Asante Kotoko.
+Accra had two late goals, and a referee would call 2–1 Accra, resulting in Kotoko fans throwing plastic seats and bottles onto the pitch.
 The police responded by firing tear gas into the trapped crowd.
 Panic and a stampede ensued as fans tried to escape.
 After the hour-long ordeal, it was found that 117 deaths resulted from compressive asphyxia and 10 fans died from trauma.

 In January 2020, the team was banned from the Baba Yara stadium temporarily after violent reactions by supporters led to a fan being hit by a rubber bullet fired by the police.
 The fans were seen in various videos throwing projectiles onto the pitch because they were dissatisfied with a refereeing decision.
 The incident happened in a match that they played against Berekum Chelsea.
 A GFA ruling fined the club 20,000 Ghana cedis, and the next three home games were played behind closed doors.